okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 Now that we have been currying our `add` function and partially applying values, we are at a point when testing is deterministic and our functions are so damn clear on what they do and very difficult to misuse (queue fact that there is no type safety).

 Let's say we now want to write a function that can add twelve.
 What do we do now?
-Well, one thing we could do is follow our process like before of running `const addTwelve = add(12)`, or we could begin to look at the power of function programming and start applying the laws we learned at the beginning to create new, already-tested functions that can robustly give us confidence!
+Well, one thing we could do is follow our process like before of running `const addTwelve = add(12)`, or we could begin to look at the power of functional programming and start applying the laws we learned at the beginning to create new, already-tested functions that can robustly give us confidence!

-Given that we have a `addTwo` and `addTen` function, and - if math is still math - we know through our laws that `addTwo(addTen(5))` would run `2 + 10 + 5` which gives us seventeen, but what happens if we don't want to write that junk each time?
+Given that we have an `addTwo` and `addTen` function, and - if math is still math - we know through our laws that `addTwo(addTen(5))` would run `2 + 10 + 5` which gives us seventeen, but what happens if we don't want to write that junk each time?

 _In comes "pipe" and "compose"._